-1. Browse to No-IP and create a Dynamic DNS account (free or paid as required).

-Free Dynamic DNS hostnames provided by No-IP require confirmation every 30 days, whereas paid accounts do not.

-- 2. Create a new Hostname and select a Domain. - 3.
+- 1. Browse to No-IP and create a Dynamic DNS account (free or paid as required). - Free Dynamic DNS hostnames provided by No-IP require confirmation every 30 days, whereas paid accounts do not. - 2.
+Create a new Hostname and select a Domain. - 3.
 Ensure that the IP Address matches the controller's externally accessible IP address. - 4.
 Access the controller's web interface by typing its IP address into the address bar of a web browser, then log in with your username and password. - 5.
-Navigate to the System Settings.

-- 6. In the Adaptor Onboard Ethernet tab, select the Enable DDNS checkbox. - 7.
+Navigate to the System Settings. - 6.
+In the Adaptor Onboard Ethernet tab, select the Enable DDNS checkbox. - 7.
 Enter the Hostname and DDNS Server. - 8.
 Enter the Username and Password that you used to sign up to No-IP. - 9.
-Save your settings. - 10.
-Confirm that the controller is externally accessible by browsing to the hostname on another PC.
+Save your settings.

-If the controller's external port is not the default port, you will need to append the port number to the URL (e.g. controller.ddns.org:1000).
+If the controller's external port is not the default port, you will need to append the port number to the U(e.g. controller.ddns.org:1000). ce.g. controll er.uuris.urg.1000).